yandex-cloud/yfm-documentation/en/syntax/media.md

   * `"hint_text"`: A hint that will be displayed when you hover over the image.
 Optional.
   * `=100x100`: The image size.
 Optional.

+    If you want to keep the aspect ratio of your image, only specify its width: `100x`.

 ### Images as links {#image-link}

 You can make an image clickable using [link design rules](./links.md).
 To do this, add the standard image markup to the part where the link text usually goes.